4bic/4bic.github.io/aboutme.md

 My name is Robin Kiplangat.
 I have the following qualities:

 - I'm looking forward to rocking a great mustache
-- I'm extremely loyal to my family
+- I'm loyal to my family

 What else do you need?

 ### my history

+To be honest, I'm a lot of thing to different people, ain't we all 😄.

-To be honest, I'm having some trouble remembering right now, at least I know within lies a determination and reliability to surmount obstacles, handle obligations and to endeavor for excellence in existence.
+An idealist mostly with a determination and reliability to surmount obstacles, handle obligations and one who endeavors for excellence in existence.

-The love, respect, and support of those who continue to impact values as I progress through life still holds.
+The love, respect, and support of those who continue to impact great values as I progress through life still holds.

 I seek strength that would help me balance any tendencies of turning into a self-opinionated moron.